German submarine U-96 (1940): Third patrol

 On 21 February a Focke Wulf "Condor" of I./KG 40 attacked and damaged a straggler from convoy OB 287, the 6,999 GRT Scottish Standard, killing five of her crew.
-The crew abandoned ship and 39 survivors were picked up an escort, HMS Montgomery.
+The crew abandoned ship and 39 survivors were picked up by an escort, HMS Montgomery.
 On the next day, 22 February, U-96 came upon the abandoned tanker.
 Although there was a destroyer patrolling the area, U-96 was able to launch two torpedoes, sinking Scottish Standard in position 59°20′N 16°12′W. Following the second explosion, HMS Montgomery pursued the U-boat for five hours, dropping 37 depth charges without causing serious damage.